Author Portal FAQs2026-01-10T12:08:54-08:00

 Amazon will price your book at whatever price they choose, but it does NOT impact what She Writes Press, SparkPress, or SheBooks pays you.
 Amazon pays you based on the LIST price, not the sale price.

-The HAR gets released on a rolling basis.
-We hold a percentage of returns for the first three quarters, depending on your sales.
-After that you may see that you move to a flat hold.
+Your Hold Against Returns (HAR) gets released automatically after three royalty statement periods.
+After we release your first HAR, we may retain a much lower flat hold for a few additional quarters.
 We do this as a hold against returns and we will hold until we are sure that the majority of your initial preorders have come back to us from our accounts.
-We may hold some portion of your money for up to two years, but for those of you in Year 2 that amount is generally $200-$500 to ensure that we don’t put you in a position where you owe us money.
+We may hold some portion of your money for up to two years, but for those of you in Year 2 that amount is generally $200-$400 to ensure that we don’t put you in a position where you owe us money.
 By the time you’re two years post-publication, all remaining small holds will be released.

-Basically, Amazon is now allowing third-party sellers to compete for the BUY buttons for books in new condition.
+Amazon allows third-party sellers to compete for the BUY buttons for books in new condition.
 This means that, even though we have inventory available of your book with Amazon, there’s a chance Amazon will retain the BUY button and allow third-party sellers to bid on it, allowing that seller’s site pops up as the main “seller” when you go to your Amazon page.
-Apparently it’s been a common practice for other Amazon categories for some time, and has no been extended to books.
+There’s not much recourse for authors when this happens, but some authors have had success in purchasing the inventory from the third-party seller in order to remove them as the primary seller, thus reverting the BUY BOX back to Amazon.

 We presell your books into the marketplace and we are paid for those sales (90+ days later, which means in many cases we are covering expenses for expected monies from Simon & Schuster to pay on time).
 At the same time, we are receiving as many or more returns as sales every month, which we have to pay back.
 We receive checks for the entire list from Simon & Schuster.
 It’s not a book-by-book accounting system.
 This means that although we’ve been paid (or are expecting payment soon) for the entire amount reflected on your statement, we are on a constantly “revolving door” basis with Simon & Schuster, paying back as much as we’re getting month-to-month.
-Some of you have expressed concerns that we are sitting on your money, or using your money to float company expenses while we hold your returns.
+Some authors have expressed concerns that we are sitting on your money, or using your money to float company expenses while we hold your returns.
 This is not the case, and Simon & Schuster’s accounting and payment process doesn’t work this way.
 We consider all sales “soft” sales until we have a better handle on your returns.
 We view our returns as a whole, not book by book, author by author.
-It takes a full year for us to have an accurate gauge on sales, with returns sometimes being as high as 60%.
-We let go of reserves against returns each quarter, allocating the monies due as it makes itself apparent that hard sales have been processed.
-We realize it’s difficult to look at the hold against returns because it feels like that’s earnings we’re withholding, especially if you feel like your returns will be less, but since the book industry is for all intents and purposes a consignment business, we need to be sure we’re measuring through the register “hard” sales from quarter to quarter, and not just the “soft” preorder sales.
+It takes a full year for us to have an accurate gauge on sales.
+We let go of reserves against returns after three quarters, which is the point at which we stop anticipating the highest level of returns from retailers.